manticoresoftware/manticoresearch/manual/Extensions/SphinxSE.md

 First 3 columns of search table *must* have a type `BIGINT` for the 1st column (document id), `INTEGER` or `BIGINT` for the 2nd column (match weight), and `VARCHAR`  or `TEXT` for the 3rd column (your query), respectively.
 This mapping is fixed; you can not omit any of these three required columns, or move them around, or change types.
 Also, query column must be indexed; all the others must be kept unindexed.
 Column names are ignored so you can use arbitrary ones.

 Additional columns must be either `INTEGER`, `TIMESTAMP`, `BIGINT`, `VARCHAR`, or `FLOAT`.
-They will be bound to attributes provided in Manticore result set by name, so their names must match attribute names specified in `sphinx.conf`.
+They will be bound to attributes provided in Manticore result set by name, so their names must match attribute names specified in `manticore.conf`.
 If there's no such attribute name in Manticore search results, column will have `NULL` values.

 Special "virtual" attributes names can also be bound to SphinxSE columns. `_sph_` needs to be used instead of `@` for that.
 For instance,  to obtain the values of `@groupby`, `@count`, or `@distinct` virtualattributes, use `_sph_groupby`, `_sph_count` or `_sph_distinct` column names, respectively.